dharam51/capstone/Readme.md

     Paper Implementation.
     1. Calculate hash value based on some flow key.(srcIP address)
     2. Use P4 lpm to decide buckets based on the hash value obtained.

+    Note : There are some cases where code do not perform as expected, because this implementation is approximation of tofino implementation but for bmv2 switch.
+Performance can be improved by selecting proper hash function and filling lpm table as appropriate.